-In most cases, to get Extra Help you must have income and resources below a certain limit.
-These limits may change each year.
-Even if you don't qualify for Extra Help now, you can reapply for Extra Help at any time during the year if your income and resources change.
+To get Extra Help, in most cases you must have income and resources below a certain limit.
+These limits may go up each year.
+Even if you don't qualify for Extra Help now, you can reapply for Extra Help any time if your income and resources change.